rusticlion/PortRoyal/ComprehensiveDesignDocument.md

 and speed.
 Customization: Options include adding a harpoon for boarding or extra sails for increased speed.
-4.2 Brigantine (2-Hex Ship) – "The Rogue’s Balance"
+4.2 Brigantine (2-Hex Ship) – "The Rogue's Balance"
 Description: A versatile, mid-sized ship that balances speed and strength.
 Suitable for a wide range of pirate activities.
 Hex Size and Shape: 2 hexes in a straight line, sleek and narrow.